josephcooper3/joe_cooper_pda/Static_and_Dynamic_Task_A/testing_task_1.md

 end

 def self.cards_total(cards)
-# method should be inside CardGame class, method name should be camelCase
+# method should be inside CardGame class
   total
   for card in cards
     total += card.value